valiton/harbourmaster-docs/Usermanager.md

 The widgets are easy to embed and customise with JavaScript applications.
 The Drupal Module already comes with built in integration.
 For all user cases there is a single widget, making placement on the page very easy.
 The widgets are responsive based on the twitter bootstrap grid.

-The widgets are based on [emberjs. ](http://emberjs.com/)Widget Overview:
+The widgets are based on [Ember.js](http://emberjs.com/).
+Widget Overview:

 * Login
 * Sign-up